mopore/jni-ts-template/README.md

 - Update packages (TS to 5.1)
 - Update Docker image to use Node 20.
 - Add optional package with test.
+- Add tests for diverse useful use cases.
 - Remove obsolete greeter code.

 ## v0.6.0